What is Strategic Planning?

 3. Strategy Evaluation

-All the three steps in strategic planning occur in three hierarchical levels: the corporate, middle, and operational levels.
-Thus, it is imperative to foster communication and interaction among the employees and managers in all the levels so as to help the firm to operate as a functional team.
+All three steps in strategic planning occur within three hierarchical levels: upper management, middle management, and operational levels.
+Thus, it is imperative to foster communication and interaction among employees and managers at all levels, so as to help the firm to operate as a more functional and effective team.

 Benefits of Strategic Planning

-The volatility of the business environment causes most firms to adopt reactive strategies and not proactive ones.
-However, reactive strategies are short-term, causing firms to spend a significant amount of resources and time.
-Strategic planning helps firms prepare beforehand; it lets the company initiate influence instead of just responding to situations.
+The volatility of the business environment causes many firms to adopt reactive strategies rather than proactive ones.
+However, reactive strategies are typically only viable for the short-term, even though they may require spending a significant amount of resources and time to execute.
+Strategic planning helps firms prepare proactively and address issues with a more long-term view.
+They enable a company to initiate influence instead of just responding to situations.

 1. Helps formulate better strategies using a logical, systematic approach

-It is still the most important benefit.
-Some studies show the strategic planning process makes a significant contribution more than the decision itself.
+This is often the most important benefit.
+Some studies show that the strategic planning process itself makes a significant contribution to improving a company’s overall performance, regardless of the success of a specific strategy.

 2. Enhanced communication between employers and employees